 4. Let Him Know He Is Important To You

 Shower him with praises and appreciate the things he does for you.
 Let him know that he is important to you and you love him.
-Spend quality time with him, go on dates, and do not neglect him.
+Spend quality time with him, go on dates, show him your caring side, and do not neglect him.
 Introduce him to your friends and family, but negotiate how much time you spend with him.
 Let him know that he cannot be replaced and that he holds a special place in your heart.

 5. Cut Down On Communication